Whitechapel murders: Annie Chapman

 On 10 September, the police arrested a notorious local called John Pizer, dubbed "Leather Apron", who had a reputation for terrorising local prostitutes.
 His alibis for the two most recent murders were corroborated, and he was released without charge.
-At the inquest one of the witnesses, Mrs Elizabeth Long, testified that she had seen Chapman talking to a man at about 5:30 am just beyond the back yard of 29 Hanbury Street, where Chapman was later found.
+At the inquest, one of the witnesses, Mrs Elizabeth Long, testified that she had seen Chapman talking to a man at about 5:30 am just beyond the back yard of 29 Hanbury Street, where Chapman was later found.
 Baxter inferred that the man Mrs Long had seen was the murderer.
-Mrs Long described him as over forty, a little taller than Chapman, of dark complexion, and of foreign, "shabby-genteel" appearance.
-He was wearing a brown deer-stalker hat and a dark overcoat.
+Mrs Long described him as over forty, a little taller than Chapman, of dark complexion and of foreign, "shabby-genteel" appearance.
+He was wearing a brown deerstalker hat and a dark overcoat.
 Another witness, carpenter Albert Cadosch, had entered the neighbouring yard at 27 Hanbury Street at about the same time, and heard voices in the yard followed by the sound of something or someone falling against the fence.